Blog

 Congratulations!
 You’ve set up your products and pricing.
 Now it’s time to make sure you have the right data pipeline so that your CPQ has all the information it needs.

-You’ll also need to give the CPQ access to tax rates, along with any other relevant details about your company’s bundling deals.
+You’ll need to give the CPQ access to tax rates, along with any other relevant details about your company’s bundling deals.

 Make sure your team keeps this information up-to-date and accurate.
-You’ll also need to make sure your data is clean so that the system can easily “read” and analyze it.
+You’ll need to make sure your data is clean so that the system can easily “read” and analyze it.

-Step 5: Fine-Tune the Sales Workflow
+Step 5: Fine-Tune Sales Workflow

-While you’re testing your CPQ, it’s a good idea to also look for ways to tweak your existing sales workflow.
+While you’re testing your CPQ, it’s a good idea to look for ways to tweak your existing sales workflow.

 You may find that the CPQ speeds up the sales cycle, or that it increases sales of certain items.
 You may also find that it increases customer loyalty so that you have more repeat business.

 These are all great things.
-But these changes could require you to make some changes to your sales workflow.
+But these changes could require you to make some changes to your existing sales workflow.

 Step 6: Measure, Track, and Analyze Progress

-Ask your sales reps whether it’s working for them: Is CPQ easy to use?
+Ask your sales reps whether it’s working for them: Is CPQ the easy to use?
 Does it give them accurate information quickly?
 If not, where is the problem, and how can you fix it?

 Consult Salesforce Experts for Salesforce CPQ Implementation